near/nearcore/pytest/tests/loadtest/locust/README.md

 workers with 1000 users, it will consume 64M Near.
 It's recommended to have a funding key with billions of Near.

+Also, the account name associated with this account should not bee too long.
+Keep it below 20 characters, and it should be fine.
+The reason is that we create sub accounts on this account, which become Sweat users.
+If the parent account name is too long, children names will breach the 64 bytes max length.

 # Available load types

 Different locust files can be passed as an argument to `locust` to run a specific load test.